mathkimchi/singularity/DEVLOG.md

 I just realized that these are the first hooks that return something.
 I don't think that will cause any complications.

+The naming standard for the applets will be snake case, like most things in rust.